-The cooling system may be under pressure and may spray hot coolant if the cap is removed, causing burns or other injuries.
+The cooling system may be under pressure and may spray hot coolant if the cap is removed, causing serious injuries, such as burns.

 When adding coolant

 Coolant is neither plain water nor straight antifreeze.
 The correct mixture of water and antifreeze must be used to provide proper lubrication, corrosion protection and cooling.
 Be sure to read the antifreeze or coolant label.